At Abrazo, we understand that adoption is the investment of a lifetime, in a lifetime.

 Abrazo offers three different placement programs, with service fees that are all split into nonrefundable “pre-placement” and “post-adoption” assessments.

-The Milagros (full-service) program, for applicants with documented infertility only, requires a fee payment of $8,500 within ten (10) days after orientation/acceptance, and a post-adoption fee payment of $8,500, due at time of placement.
+The Milagros (full-service) program, for applicants with documented infertility and needing agency matching services, requires a fee payment of $9,500 within ten (10) days after orientation/acceptance, and a post-adoption fee payment of $9,500, due at time of placement.
+(Effective 9/1/19)

-The Designated (identified) program, for applicants with or without infertility who seek complete casework services for matches located through their own efforts, requires a fee payment of $6,500 upon admission, and a post-adoption fee payment of $6,500, due at time of placement.
+The Designated (identified) program, for applicants with/without infertility needing complete casework services for matches located through their own efforts, requires a fee payment of $7,500 upon admission, and a post-adoption fee payment of $7,500, due at time of placement.
+(Effective 9/1/19)

-The Promesa (special needs) program, for applicants with or without infertility who are seeking a special needs placement only, requires a fee payment of $4,250 upon admission, and a post-adoption fee payment of $4,250, due at time of placement.
+The Promesa (special needs) program, for applicants with or without infertility who are seeking a special needs placement only, requires a fee payment of $5,500 upon admission, and a post-adoption fee payment of $5,500, due at time of placement.
+(Effective 9/1/19)

 Abrazo’s Promesa program facilitates hard-to-place cases (ie., children with documented and non-correctible medical disabilities known to the agency at time of placement, children over the age of five, and sibling groups of more than three.)
 Some special needs placements may also qualify adoptive families to seek state adoption subsidies; ask your homestudy worker for additional information regarding your state’s programs.